zpz/zpz.github.io/_posts/2016-07-21-a-simply-successful-git-branching-model.md

 3. `merge` the fix branch into **master**.
 4. Continue pre-release testing on **master**.

+In this procedure, release (and pre-release testing) builds are always made out of the `HEAD` of **master**.
+This will give automation scripts happy.

 ## Hot fix on production

 Assume the version in production is always the latest release tag in **master**.
 If the process is followed, there should be no commits on **master** after this tag.
-(With a liberal team, however, there could be a few, which would make things a little more interesting.
-But I'm not going to talk about that scenario.)
+(With a liberal team, however, there could be a few, which would make things a little more messy.
+But by all means please avoid that.
+Stick to the *only-release-manager-pushs-to-master* policy.)

 1. Branch off of **master** to work on the fix.
 2. This puts **master** in the pre-release role and the new branch is a fix branch during pre-release testing.
 Follow the **release procedure** above from this point on.